NREL/resstock/largeee_processing/README.md

 This folder contains python scripts to process largeee run result and generate csv files that can be used in Tableau for the factsheet dashboard.
 A significant section of the code is copied from https://github.com/NREL/SightGlassDataProcessing/tree/main/telescope and adapted to use polars instead of pandas.

 ## Getting started
-1. Clone the repository to your computer and navigate to this (largeee_processing) folder.
+1. Clone the repository to your computer.
+2. Open a command promt (or "conda prompt" in Windows) and `cd` into this (largeee_processing) folder.
-2. Create a new python 3.10 environment with:
+3. Create a new python 3.10 environment with:

    `conda create -n largeee python=3.10`
-3. Activate the environment
+4. Activate the environment

    `conda activate largeee`

-4. Install the requirements:
+5. Install the requirements:

    `pip install -r requirements.txt`

-5. Open `launch_processing.py` with your favorite code editor and modify the following variables near the top of the files.
+6. Open `launch_processing.py` with your favorite code editor and modify the following variables near the top of the files.

    `output_folder`: Modify this to change the name of the output folder.